debjani-bhowmick/DRLND-Tennis/README.md

 ##  Summary <a name="summary"></a>

-In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+In this project, you will work with the Tennis environment.
+In this environment, two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-#### Distributed Training

-For this project, we have provided with two separate versions of the Unity environment:

-* The first version contains a single agent.
-* The second version contains 20 identical agents, each with its own copy of the environment.

-## Environment <a name="Environment"></a>

-* *Set-up:* Double-jointed arm which can move to target locations.
-* *Goal:* Each agent must move its hand to the goal location, and keep it there.
-* *Agents:* The environment contains 20 agents linked to a single Brain.
-* *Agent Reward Function (independent):* +0.1 for each timestep agent's hand is in goal location.
-* *Brains:*  One Brain with the following observation/action space.

-Vector Observation space:* 33 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigidbodies.

-Vector Action space:* (Continuous) Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.

-Visual Observations:* None.

-* Reset Parameters: Two, corresponding to goal size, and goal movement speed.

-#### Solving the Environment

-* Environment Solving Criteria: The target for the agent is to solve the environment by achieving a score of +30 averaged across all 20 agents for 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+Specifically,

+After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.
+This yields a single score for each episode.

+`Environment Solving Criteria: The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5`

 ## Getting Started <a name="Getting Started"></a>